MrJSA/m3u-Creator/README.md

 ### CUE_ISO_M3U_to_PBP
 Compresses the disc formats CUE/ISO/M3U to PBP.
 It will create the PBP file in the same folder this script is in using psxpackager.

+### RVZ_to_ISO
+Decompresses RVZ to ISO.
+It will create the ISO file in the same folder this script is in using DolphinTool.

 # Credits

 CHDMAN was developed by the amazing guys from [MAME](https://github.com/mamedev), so shoutout to them.